imsky/holder/README.md

 Holder is compatible with ``lazyload.js`` and works with both fluid and fixed-width images.
 For best results, run `.lazyload({skip_invisible:false})`.

+## Using with React

+When using Holder in a React component, execute `Holder.run` in `componentDidMount` to enable rendering after state changes.
+See [this issue](https://github.com/imsky/holder/issues/225) for more details.

 ## Using with Vue